Skip to main content

 Student speaking to three girls in a gymnasium

-• Serve as a CoE representative at CoE signature events
+• Serve as a student representative at signature events in the College of Engineering

-• Participate in student panels to share information about opportunities at the UW and CoE
+• Participate in student panels and virtual one-on-ones to share information about opportunities at the UW and the College of Engineering

 As a result of serving as an Engineering Ambassador, students will be able to:

-• Register and earn CR for ENGR 498.
-In this class, you will receive training on topics such as transition theory, public speaking, discussion facilitation, lesson plan development and leadership.
+• Register and earn CR for ENGR 495.
+In this class, you will receive training on topics such as public speaking, facilitation, lesson plan development and leadership.

 • Your schedule must accommodate the class times to be able to participate in the program.